dbvb2k/DBVB-ERAV3-S5/README.md

 1. Model has less than 25000 parameters
 2. Model accepts 28x28 input
 3. Model outputs 10 classes
-4. Model achieves >95% accuracy
+4. Model achieves > 95% accuracy
+5. And others ...

 Each time you train the model, it will be saved with a timestamp suffix for tracking purposes.